Lancaster and Fleetwood

-Lancaster and Fleetwood was a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer).
-As with all current seats, its electorate elects one Member of Parliament (MP) by the first past the post voting system.) created in 2010 represented in the House of Commons of the UK Parliament.
+Lancaster and Fleetwood was a constituency created in 2010 represented in the House of Commons of the UK Parliament.

-Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished, with the majority being included in the re-established constituency of Lancaster and Wyre, to be first contested at the 2024 general election.
-Fleetwood moves to the re-established Blackpool North and Fleetwood seat.
+Following the 2023 review of Westminster constituencies, the seat was abolished, with the majority being included in the re-established constituency of Lancaster and Wyre, which was first contested at the 2024 general election.
+Fleetwood moved to the re-established Blackpool North and Fleetwood seat.